 - Scripture calls all citizens to submit to civil authorities (Romans 13:1-7), even when they are wicked (1 Peter 2:18-20).

 - The government restrictions are impartially applied, and are not targeting Christians and their worship.

-- Worship does not have to be exercised publicly, and can be equally enjoyed at home.
+- Worship does not have to be exercised publicly, and can be equally enjoyed and practiced at home.

 - Acts of necessity and mercy have always been legitimate reasons to not attend the place of public worship, such as David’s experience as a fugitive running for his life from Saul.